- Visit Campus

 Reserve Officers Training Corp (ROTC)

 Qualified students are eligible for two-, three- and four-year on-campus full tuition scholarships, money for books and a non-taxed monthly stipend.

 - Apply for ROTC scholarships through the Department of Military Science

-Walter A. & Lucy Yoshiko Buhler Scholarship (Business/Fine Arts)
+Walter A. & Lucy Yoshioka Buhler Scholarship (Business/Fine Arts)

 Awarded to exceptional students enrolling in either the USD College of Fine Arts or the Beacom School of Business, the Buhler Scholarship provides funding equal to the cost of in-state tuition and fees for up to 16 credit hours per semester.
 The scholarship also provides for a one-time international study/travel abroad experience to be approved by the Vice President for Academic Affairs.
 The Buhler scholarship may be renewed annually for four consecutive years provided the recipients maintain a minimum of a 3.5 grade point average, remain enrolled full time on the Vermillion campus and continue the pursuit of a degree in the business of fine arts school/college in which they originally enrolled.
 Deadline is Jan.
 13. Apply Online

 Awarded to high-achieving students with professional school aspirations, USD's early admission awards grant conditional or provisional acceptance to either the USD School of Law or the Sanford School of Medicine – the only law and medical schools in the state of South Dakota.